-- When these locks are set, the sliding doors cannot be opened from the inside. - The sliding doors can be opened from the outside when the doors are unlocked.
+- When these locks are set, the sliding doors cannot be opened from the inside. - The sliding doors can be opened from the outside when the childproof door locks are set, but the doors are unlocked.

-The childproof locks are located on rear edge of each sliding door and must be set separately for each door.
+The childproof locks are located on the rear edge of each sliding door and must be set separately for each door.
 Setting the lock for one door will not automatically set the lock for both doors.